Court of Appeal

 (d) List of authorities: appeals, concurrent hearings and Judicial Review

-27. No later than 10:00 AM on the business day before the hearing, each party must supply a list of authorities.
+34. No later than 10.00am two business days before the hearing, each party must supply a list of authorities.
 A template list of authorities is available here.

-29. Where email facilities are not available, four copies must be lodged in the authorities’ box provided on level 12 of the Supreme Court building.
+35. The list should be supplied via email to the President’s Researcher: email@example.com, and should be in Word document or text searchable format with cases in hyperlink where available.
+Where email facilities are not available, three copies must be lodged in the authorities box provided on level 12 of the Supreme Court building.

 (a) cases reported in the CLRs and NSWLRs (maximum 10 without leave);